adapt-security/adapt-authoring-jsonschema/docs/schema-examples.md

 > Boolean values do not need custom `_backboneForms` configuration.

 ```
-"_isEnabled": {
+"_isMobileTextBelowImage": {
   "type": "boolean",
-  "title": "Is enabled?",
+  "title": "Move text area below image on mobile",
-  "description": "Whether the feature should be enabled",
+  "description": "If enabled, on mobile, the text area drops below the image instead of being behind the strapline button",
   "default": false
 }
 ```